stripe/veneur/sources/openmetrics/README.md

 Required.
 Type: duration.

 The interval at which the source scrapes targets.
+Warning: Currently this _must_ be set to the flush interval for the OpenMetrics source to work.

 ### scrape_target